 What if I register for the class the same day it begins?

-If you register the day the class begins, you may receive your log-in credentials after the class has started.
-That is okay, because you can join the class in progress or watch the recording later that day.
+If you register the day the class begins, you may receive your information about how to access the Barnes Learning Hub after the class has started.
+That is okay because all classes are recorded!

 Am I able to register for a class after the first session?